What is is?

 Outdoors NSW & ACT’s Role

-At Outdoors NSW we work with early childhood educators, primary and high school teachers, TAFE instructors and university lecturers to ensure best practice in outdoor education and outdoor learning.
+At Outdoors NSW ACT we work with early childhood educators, primary and high school teachers, TAFE instructors and university lecturers to ensure best practice in outdoor education and outdoor learning.
 We are continually advocating for the inclusion of learning outside the classroom to all levels of government, and within schools.
 Outdoors NSW & ACT leads discussions with schools to ensure current training at TAFE and university matches the needs within schools.
 We provide invaluable resources and practical support for members in this area as leaders of the Australian Adventure Activity Standard (AAS) in NSW & the ACT.

-Outdoors NSW has members from many aspects of outdoor educators, those working for providers, outdoor education teachers and lecturers, generalist teachers and nature play facilitators.
+Outdoors NSW ACT has members from many aspects of outdoor educators, those working for providers, outdoor education teachers and lecturers, generalist teachers and nature play facilitators.
 This is a broad area encompassing many variants all working towards a common goal of educating outside.
 Outdoors NSW & ACT aims to coordinate networks and forums for the sub-groups of outdoor education.

 Outdoor Education Australia